1972 Uxbridge by-election: Candidates

-Results
+Result

 The Conservatives retained the seat, albeit with a reduced majority and vote share.
 However the by-election was more noted for the comparatively high share won by the National Front in what was their "first dramatic by-election result".
-The party had campaigned at unprecedented levels, bringing in as any as 100 canvassers to get their message out to voters.
+The party had campaigned at unprecedented levels, bringing in as many as 100 canvassers to get their message out to voters.